There are a lot of articles about whether and how student loans are dischargeable in bankruptcy.

 Chapter 13 is the chapter most often chosen for dealing with student loan cases, for several reasons:

 1. Five Year Stop of Collection Activities (Including Garnishment): A Chapter 13 Plan can last for 5 years, during which time the automatic stay -- which prohibits all attempts from creditors to collect loans from you or your assets -- is in effect and creditors cannot engage in collection activities.
-This means that they cannot send bills or letters, sue, garnish, attach, or take any collection efforts against you during this five-year period.
+This means that they cannot send bills or letters, sue, garnish, attach, or take any collection efforts against you (or likely against any co-signers) during this five-year period.

 2. Disposable Income Plan: Under a Chapter 13 case, you are required to pay "disposable income" -- that is, net income left after payroll deductions, rent or mortgage payments, car payments, food, utilities, insurance, etc. -- towards the Chapter 13 repayment plan.
 Where there is very little disposable income (as is the case for many of my clients), creditors receive very little in the way of payments.
 Since student loans do not have to be paid in full through the Chapter 13 Plan, so long as you pay what little is left from your paycheck after paying your living expenses for 5 years, the student loan hounds are kept from the door for the duration of the Plan.

 3. Co-Debtor Stay: Under certain circumstances, collections against a co-signer or guarantor of "consumer debt" are also stopped, by the "Co-Debtor Stay" of Section 1301 of the Bankruptcy Code.